 - The role of research leadership in advancing evidence-informed debate in developing countries

 The three winning projects received grants worth US$ 45,000.
 The first prize winner received a grant of US$ 30,000.
 The second prize and third prize winners received a grant of US$ 10,000 and US$ 5,000 respectively.
 The funds were used to support the research work proposed by the winners towards the completion of their research.
 Finalists were invited to travel and present their proposals at the 19th Global Development Conference 'Knowledge for Sustainable Development: the Research–Policy Nexus' held in Bonn (Germany), 23 to 25 October 2019.
 Travel and expenses for one representative from each three short-listed proposals were covered by GDN.
-The awards were given to the organization(s)/researcher(s) whose proposals to undertake research in any one of the three research sub-themes, with one finalist per sub-theme.
-Winning entries held the greatest promise for improving our understanding of development issues and puts forth clear, articulate and well researched policy implications to address relevant development problems.
+The awards were given to the organization(s) / researcher(s) whose proposals focused on any of the three research sub-themes, with one finalist per sub-theme.
+Winning entries held the greatest promise for improving our understanding of development issues and put forth clear, articulate and well researched policy implications to address relevant development problems.